pauldambra/blog_source/_posts/2025-07-24-how-i-use-llms.md

 Also, personally, I purposefully don't have a job as a tech lead at a company that employs inexperienced folk and then expects the tech lead to make sure things stay on track.
 I've had that job, it's a valid company strategy, it's not my jam.

-I enjoy when I'm making software and I'm not a massive fan of rounds of reviewing PRs with a "colleague" that I can't simply trust.
+I enjoy when I'm making software and I'm not a massive fan of rounds of reviewing PRs with a colleague that I can't simply trust.
 And you can't simply trust these machines.
-So, there's a worfklow here that is a multiplier which I haven't quite figured out... but the risk is that I end up squashing the fun bits of my job, and accidentally shipping a bunch of rubbish (as opposed to my current approach of enjoying the process of shipping artisanal hand-crafted rubbish)
+So, there's a worfklow here that is a multiplier which I haven't quite figured out... but the risk is that I end up squashing the fun bits of my job, and accidentally shipping a bunch of rubbish (as opposed to my current approach of enjoying the process of shipping artisanal, hand-crafted rubbish)

 #### Warning 2?

-They're not actually very good software engineer... particularly since most of the data they've ingested about software engineering is "blogs on how to start something".
+They're not actually very good software engineers... particularly since most of the data they've ingested about software engineering is "blogs on how to start something from scratch".
 So, if that's not the task.
 Then I find it often harder to prompt an LLM to do than to do it myself

 Case in point...